gsetant/general-server-assistant/README.md

 ### Use public Gsetant

-#### The community host a public Gsetant server.
-You can register and use the public Gsetant provided by the community by visiting https://www.gsetant.xyz
 #### However, you still need to install the plugin of Gsetant to you media server ([Plex](https://github.com/gsetant/Gsetant.bundle), [Emby(release soon)](), [Jellyfin(release soon)]())
 #### If you like Gsetant, please star this project